 What is an electrocardiogram?

-An electrocardiogram (EKG), or ecg test is a painless test done to record the heart’s electrical activity.
+An electrocardiogram (EKG Testing), or ecg test is a painless test done to record the heart’s electrical activity.
 This test is done in our Beverly Hills office, and takes anywhere between 5-10 minutes to perform.
 The electrocardiogram will show the doctor how fast your heart is beating, if your heartbeat is steady or irregular, if there exists an underlying heart condition, and the strength and timing of the electrical signal as they pass through each part of your heart.

 Why is the electrocardiogram performed?

-Doctors use EKGs to detect and study many different heart problems, such as heart failure, heart attacks, heart arrhythmias, etc. It is also a great aid in detecting other disorders that affect the heart’s normal function.
+Doctors use EKGs to detect and study many different heart problems, such as heart failure, heart attacks, heart arrhythmia, etc. It is also a great aid in detecting other disorders that affect the heart’s normal function.
 It is also important to have an EKG performed at a younger age to have has a comparison as you age.

 How is it performed?